Green-Software-Foundation/if/src/models/README.md

 ]
 ```

 Each `observation` actually includes many key-value pairs.
-The precise content of the `observation` is not known until runtime because it depends on which models have been included in the pipeline.
+The precise content of the `observation` is not known until runtime because it depends on which plugins have been included in the pipeline.
 Different values have to be treated differently when we upsample in time.
 The method we use to upsample depends on the `aggregation-method` defined for each key in `units.yml`.

 If the right way to aggregate a value is to sum it, then the right way to upsample it is to divide by `duration`, effectively spreading the total out evenly across the new, higher resolution, `observations` so that the total across the same bucket of time is unchanged (i.e. if the total for some value is 10 when there is one entry with `duration = 10s`, then the total should still be 10 when there are 10 entries each witch `duration = 1s`).